c6z3h/c6z3h/README.md

 ### Hi there 👋
-🌱 I’m currently learning multiple software, and using them to 🔭 build meaningful and interesting projects.
+🌱 I’m currently learning multiple software, and using them to 🔭 build meaningful and interesting projects. <br />
 ⚡ Fun fact: I graduated from Aerospace Engineering.
 But those school coding projects made me realize I wanted to work on AI / software more!

 <!--